Bull Moose Party

-The party's platform built on Roosevelt's Square Deal domestic program and called for several progressive reforms.
-The platform asserted that "to dissolve the unholy alliance between corrupt business and corrupt politics is the first task of the statesmanship of the day".
-Proposals on the platform included restrictions on campaign finance contributions, a reduction of the tariff and the establishment of a social insurance system, an eight-hour workday and women's suffrage.
+The party's platform was built on Roosevelt's Square Deal domestic program and called for several progressive reforms, asserting that "to dissolve the unholy alliance between corrupt business and corrupt politics is the first task of the statesmanship of the day".
+The platform included proposals such as restrictions on campaign finance contributions, a reduction of the tariff and the establishment of a social insurance system, an eight-hour workday and women's suffrage.
 The party was split on the regulation of large corporations, with some party members disappointed that the platform did not contain a stronger call for "trust-busting".
 Party members also had different outlooks on foreign policy, with pacifists like Jane Addams opposing Roosevelt's call for a naval build-up.

 In the 1912 election, Roosevelt won 27.4% of the popular vote compared to Taft's 23.2%, making Roosevelt the only third-party presidential nominee to finish with a higher share of the popular vote than a major party's presidential nominee.
 Both Taft and Roosevelt finished behind Democratic nominee Woodrow Wilson, who won 41.8% of the popular vote and the vast majority of the electoral vote.
 The Progressives elected several Congressional and state legislative candidates, but the election was marked primarily by Democratic gains.
 The 1916 Progressive National Convention was held in conjunction with the 1916 Republican National Convention in hopes of reunifying the parties with Roosevelt as the presidential nominee of both parties.
 The Progressive Party collapsed after Roosevelt refused the Progressive nomination and insisted his supporters vote for Charles Evans Hughes, the moderately progressive Republican nominee.
 Most Progressives joined the Republican Party, but some converted to the Democratic Party and Progressives such as Harold L. Ickes would play a role in President Franklin D. Roosevelt's administration.
-In 1924, La Follette set up another Progressive Party for his presidential run.
+In 1924, La Follette set up another Progressive Party for his presidential run, later his son Philip La Follette established the National Progressives of America in 1938.
 A third Progressive Party was set up in 1948 for the presidential campaign of former vice president Henry A. Wallace.